ah-sully/ah-sully/README.md

 I'm a tech guy who loves working in software engineering, game/web/app development, 3D/2D graphics, animation, and more

-🐱‍👤*My approach is simple: use the best tool for the task, and if I'm unfamiliar, I learn quickly*.🐱‍👤
+🐱‍👤*My approach is simple: use the best tool for the task.
+If I'm unfamiliar, I learn quickly.*.🐱‍👤

 ## Languages and Tools: